Your Brand Goes With You

 If your personal branding or business marketing strategy includes regular communication such as newsletters or email campaigns, the two options I like for this are Vertical Response as an overall cost-effective choice or Aweber, a good choice if you plan to use autoresponders (a series of automatic emails sent out to subscribers or prospects.)-

 For printed marketing materials, such as business cards and brochures, I use VistaPrint.
 They make it quite easy to create low-cost materials online.

 Choose the social network(s) that make the most sense for your needs and market.
 LinkedIn is the most important network for business professionals.
 Depending on your brand and target audience, Facebook, Twitter, Instagram, and Pinterest may also be worthwhile.
 Beware: Social media can suck up a lot of time.
 A stronger, regular presence on fewer networks may be better than a scattered approach.
-(Or you can use a service like OnlyWire to simultaneously post to multiple networks.)
+(Or you can use a service that posts simultaneously multiple networks.)